swiyu-admin-ch/swiyu-issuer/README.md

 ```

 Note: Status List info comes from config and are populated to the DB the first time a Credential uses the status.
-ID of the credential offer is also the id used by the issuer adapter (the component communicating with the issuer agent)
+ID of the credential offer is also the id used by the issuer adapter (the component communicating with the issuer
+service)
 to revoke the credential.
 It is returned when a new offer is created.
 It's recommended to save this id to
 revoke the credential later on.